 The Spatialosophy™ journey that began with a National After School Matters Fellowship, continued through study with The Academy for Social-Emotional Learning in Schools, a professional learning community and mentoring program led by experts in the field of social-emotional learning (SEL), school culture and climate (SCC), and character development (CD).
 The Academy is a collaboration between the College of Saint Elizabeth and Rutgers University, under the direction of Dr. Maurice Elias (Rutgers) and Dr. Patricia Heindel (CSE).

 The Academy offers a professional certificate from the College of Saint Elizabeth in School Leadership for Social-Emotional Learning and Character Development.
 Participants in the certificate program benefit from exclusive access to a professional learning community (PLC) online, which provides a wealth of resources for SEL and SCC professionals, including forums on a variety of topics, access to a resource library, and access to program mentors.
 The Academy provides a space for educators and practitioners to discuss current trends, explore the latest research, and find ongoing support and mentoring for implementing SEL-centered initiatives in K-12 schools and districts.

-In January of 2017, after working for sixteen months with skilled mentors (Donna Black, Victoria Blakeney, and Dr. Scott Taylor), I earned a Certificate in School Leadership for Social-Emotional Learning and Character Development from The Academy.
-This educational experience added Social-Emotional Learning (SEL), Character Development (CD), and School Culture and Climate (SCC) to the design of a Spatialosophy™ framework to be implemented in school settings and other learning environments (pilots set to begin in the fall of 2018).
+In January of 2017, after working for sixteen months with skilled mentors (Donna Black, Victoria Blakeney, and Dr. Scott Taylor), Mr. Blackwell earned a Certificate in School Leadership for Social-Emotional Learning and Character Development from The Academy.
+This educational experience added Social-Emotional Learning (SEL), Character Development (CD), and School Culture and Climate (SCC) to the development of a Spatialosophy™ framework to be implemented in school settings and other learning environments.